Open source as an important lever for more sustainability in IT

 When David Braben and Ian Bell designed the Elite space trading game for the BBC Model B in 1984, they had to fit eight galaxies into just 32 kilobytes of memory.
 In today’s game versions, each image alone is five times larger.
 The higher availability of memory and computing power opened up many new possibilities for developers.
 At the same time, this reduced the pressure to program them as efficiently as possible.
 However, efficient coding has an impact on how much computing power and storage is required in companies.

 Due to digitization, almost every organization is now an IT company.
 The ever-increasing amounts of data being processed, the expansion of infrastructure and the number of applications have meant that IT is now responsible for around four percent of all carbon emissions worldwide.
-That’s as much as the airline industry generates and could even increase in the future.
+That’s as much as the airline industry generates and might even increase in the future.
 In many companies, the topic of energy consumption by IT has not only come into focus because of the high electricity prices.
 Other reasons are also obligations in the course of CSR and ESG reporting as well as the concrete goals for more sustainability – up to net zero – that companies have promised their investors and stakeholders.

 But how can companies tackle this problem and make their IT more sustainable?
 There are of course numerous starting points, from efficient shared cloud use, SaaS instead of more and more own hardware and much more